BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 So, it might be time for a few more espressos.

-But, when you're ready to go, continue on with [Playing with Bitcoin](3_Playing_with_Bitcoin.md), where we'll talk about the files and how you can start experimenting.
+But, when you're ready to go, continue on with [3.0: Playing with Bitcoin](3_0_Playing_with_Bitcoin.md), where we'll talk about the files and how you can start experimenting.

 ## Appendix I: Bitcoin Installation Types